 Questions or requests for copies may also be submitted via e-mail to:

 If you would like to call NASA with any questions about the document or to request a copy, please call 757-824-2319.

 A toll-free telephone number, (800) 521-3415, is also available for persons outside the local calling area.
 When using the toll-free number, please follow the menu options and enter the "pound sign (#)" followed by extension numbers "2319."

-The following agencies are serving as Cooperating Agencies in the preparation of this EIS as they possess both regulatory authority and specialized expertise regarding the Proposed Action that will be the subject of the EIS.
+The following agencies have served as Cooperating Agencies in the preparation of this EIS as they possess both regulatory authority and specialized expertise regarding the Proposed Action that is the subject of the FEIS.

 The Geophysical Institute-University of Alaska, Fairbanks (UAF) owns/manages the PFRR and conducts launch and recovery operations on behalf of NASA.

 The USFWS-managed Yukon Flats and Arctic National Wildlife Refuges issue authorizations to UAF for rocket and payload impact and recovery.
 Continued issuance of these authorizations would be necessary for PFRR to continue launching within its existing flight zones.